 We have the most wonderful farm and orchard not far from us here called Terhune Orchards.
 They’re open all year but fall is my favorite time to go for their apple picking, pumpkin picking and hay rides.
 They also have the most incredible pies and apple cider donuts.
 So I wanted to recreate their apple cider donuts right here at home for a fun weekend treat.
 They took a little time but oh boy were they worth it!

-The most fun part was taking the hot apple cider donuts and shaking them in a paper bag filled with cinnamon and sugar.
+The most fun part was taking the hot donuts and shaking them in a paper bag filled with cinnamon and sugar.
 It was the perfect coating!
 Then I just served them immediately warm.
 Oh my goodness, I was in heaven.
 They were so warmly spiced and flavorful.
 The crunchy coating was amazing on the soft, fluffy donuts too.
 They were the ultimate fall treat!
 Oh, and I dipped them in my pumpkin spiced coffee too.
 Doesn’t get much better I tell ya. xoxo

 Apple cider donuts are the ultimate fall treat!
 This version is simple to make and so incredible fresh out of the fryer with a cinnamon sugar coating.

 - 1 cup apple cider

 - 3 1/2 cups all-purpose flour plus additional as needed